 “SEEEEEEEGAAAAAAA” — it’s a familiar startup chime many of us remember all too well.
 Accompanying the opening sequence of the iconic Sonic the Hedgehog games on the Sega Genesis, the 16-bit tone would soon become synonymous with the Japanese developer’s claim to fame, an audio landmark for a cartridge-based console that would disappear from shelves a decade later (except in Brazil, apparently).
 Sonic the Hedgehog would go on to become just one of many great titles that comprise our best Sega Genesis games list.

 It was the counterpart to the Super Nintendo Entertainment System and what many believe to be one of the best gaming systems ever conceived.
 Its jet-black build housed a Motorola 68000 CPU, along with a Zilog Z80 sub-processor, providing then-gorgeous 16-bit animation and backwards compatibility with Sega Master System.
 Simply put, it was a fine machine, one bolstered by nearly 1,000 titles from both Sega and renowned third-party developers like EA and Rare.

 The Genesis was discontinued in ’97 and succeeded by the high-priced Sega Saturn ($400 was even steeper back then) but a used Genesis console will only set you back $50 or so on the usual second-hand retail outlets.
-You can also pick up one of the various Genesis retro consoles such as the Sega Genesis Flashback, which has 85 pre-installed games for $65.
+You can also pick up one of the various Genesis retro consoles such as this one, which has 81 pre-installed games for $60.
 Here are our top picks for the best Sega Genesis games, so you can avoid the duds and revisit only the best the system had to offer.

 The King of Pop may be dead and gone, but surely his legacy lives on (in Moonwalker nonetheless).
 Whereas the arcade incarnation of the title focused on beat-em-up mechanics, the home console version was a bit more of a platformer, revolving around Jackson’s dance-fueled journey to save a group of kidnapped children from the clutches of one Mr. Big.